grymmjack/qb64pe-wiki-to-markdown/markdown_files/SNDRAWLEN.md

 ---
 <blockquote>

-### The _SNDRAWLEN function returns the length, in seconds, of a _SNDRAW sound currently queued.
+### The _SNDRAWLEN function returns the length, in seconds, of a _SNDRAW / _SNDRAWBATCH sound currently queued.

 </blockquote>